ENAC Alumni: Airport Think Tank

 The Airport Think Tank is chaired by Gaël Le Bris.
-With over 100 members, it is one of the largest think tanks of ENAC Alumni.
+With over 100 members.
 This think tank is conducting The Future of Airports: A Vision of 2040 and 2070, a research initiative on the long-term future of the airport industry.
 This project involves a global industry panel of about 20 thought aviation leaders worldwide as well as regional task forces.
 The first version of the global analysis was released in April 2020.
-The think tank has also released a guidance on COVID-19.

 Industrial and institutional partners

 According to the website of ENAC Alumni, the key partners of the association are the following: